- Download our Guangzhou Schools Guide

 While finding the perfect home is never a guarantee, expats can go about their house search in several ways.
-One of the best ways to secure a decent property is with the help of a real estate agent, however, fees for this service must be budgeted for.
+One of the best ways to secure a decent property is with the help of a real estate agent, although fees for this service must be budgeted for.
 There are many types of accommodation in Guangzhou, and new arrivals to Guangzhou should research the typical lease requirements.

 Are you an expat living in Guangzhou?